Alexander Stubb: Prime Minister (2014–2015)

 When Jyrki Katainen stepped down as Prime Minister and Chairman of the National Coalition Party, Stubb was elected as party chairman in June 2014 over his two rivals, Paula Risikko and Jan Vapaavuori.
 He formed a five party government coalition, and was officially appointed Prime Minister by President Sauli Niinistö on 24 June.
-One of the challenges the new Prime Minister faced is the relationship between Finland and neighboring Russia.
-This has always been a difficult issue for Finland, as it affects Finland's willingness to become a NATO member.
-The recent crisis in Ukraine as well as the dispute over free trade between Russia and Finland has made the issue thornier.
+One of the challenges the Prime Minister faced is the relationship between Finland and neighboring Russia.
+This had always been a difficult issue for Finland, as it affected Finland's willingness to become a NATO member.
+The Russo-Ukrainian war as well as the dispute over free trade between Russia and Finland made the issue thornier.

 Stubb supported the proposal to implement basic income experiments in the country.
 In November 2014, Stubb organized Northern Future Forum, a meeting of Prime Ministers of Northern Europe, in Startup Sauna in Aalto University campus.
 In March 2015, Stubb invited companies and officials to an event to discuss industrial Internet and Internet of Things.

-In the election held in April 2015 Stubb's National Coalition Party lost its status as the largest party, coming in as second in vote share and third in seats.
+In the election held in April 2015, Stubb's National Coalition Party lost its status as the largest party, coming in as second in vote share and third in seats.
 Coalition negotiations began on 8 May between the winning Center Party, Finns Party and National Coalition Party.
 He resigned from the office days after the election and left office on 29 May 2015.